AP VoteCast: A state-by-state look at Democratic primaries

 MISSISSIPPI

+A majority of Democratic primary voters in Mississippi were African American, and Biden won them 86% to Sanders’ 11%.
+Biden also led among white voters, across age groups, education levels and ideologies.
+He was called the winner by The Associated Press.

 Mississippi voters wanted a nominee that cares about people like them.
 Voters there ranked that as as big a priority as selecting a candidate who can beat Trump and exhibit strong leadership.
-About 9 in 10 primary voters in Mississippi said each of the three qualities was very important in a Democratic nominee.
+About 9 in 10 primary voters in Mississippi said each of the three qualities was very important in a Democratic nominee, and Biden overwhelmingly won the support of those voters.

-A majority of Democratic primary voters in Mississippi are African American.
+Health care was named the most important issue by about 40% of voters, but roughly a quarter pointed to the economy.
 About 30% of voters overall described their families as “falling behind” financially, compared with 60% who said they are holding steady and just about 10% “getting ahead.”

-Health care was named the most important issue by about 40% of voters, but roughly a quarter pointed to the economy.
+Biden was thought to be the candidate best able to handle health care, as well as issues related to race.

-There was support for government-paid reparations to African Americans for slavery and racial discrimination from roughly two-thirds of voters overall, but there was a significant divide by race.
-About three-quarters of black voters expressed support, compared with about 4 in 10 white voters.
+About two-thirds of Mississippi voters expressed support for government-paid reparations to African Americans for slavery and racial discrimination, but there was a significant divide by race.
+About 75% of black voters expressed support, compared with about 40% white voters.

 AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for The Associated Press and Fox News.
 The surveys were conducted for seven days, concluding as polls closed.